Creating strong relationships with your audience both online and off is critical to a successful inbound marketing strategy.

 Here’s just one such “out-of-the-box” approach your brand could use to leverage offline relationships within your digital marketing efforts.

 Not only do you now have a potential lead in your database, HubSpot is able to track what happens once you press send on the email.
 Did the recipient open it?
 Did they click the links?
 HubSpot’s CRM side can also tell you how much time the person spent looking at the material and whether they just skimmed it or gave it a deeper read.
-With that information in hand, you or your sales person can now prioritize a list of recent attempts based on engagement with this follow-up activity.
+With that information in hand, you or your sales person can

 This strategy could work just as well with one-on-one sales calls and meetings and you could also provide leads with other digital marketing collateral like videos and webinars.